DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 the next, but the specific timing and form will vary based on local conditions and opportunities.

-#### The Bridge Economy (Transitioning from Wage Engine to Local Resilience)
+#### The Bridge Economy (Transitioning from Wage Machine to Local Resilience)

-Most people are caught in the Engine: multiple jobs, high rent, little slack.
+Most people are caught in the Machine: multiple jobs, high rent, little slack.
 Phase 0/1 must include a bridge:

 - Flotillas pool resources (housing, tools, food buys) to lower cash